‘Avengers: Endgame’ Writers Believe Steve Rogers Was Always Peggy Carter’s Husband

 — Comic Book Resources (@CBR) August 22, 2019

 Peggy’s husband is never revealed, and no photos are ever shown of him, so McFeely and Markus’s opinions aren’t as wild as they might seem.
 It’s revealed at the end of Endgame that Steve stayed back in time and married Peggy and lived a full life with her.
-This could have been the husband Peggy was alluding to all along, and she maybe couldn’t have expressed that to Steve in The Winter Soldier because of her state of mind.
+This could have been the husband Peggy was alluding to all along, and she couldn’t have expressed that to Steve in The Winter Soldier because of her state of mind.

 Other Endgame bigwigs like Kevin Feige, Joe Russo, and Anthony Russo have never commented on this theory, but the men have disagreed with the movie’s writers on different theories before.
 For example, the Russo brothers do not agree with McFeely and Markus on the rules of time travel according to the film, meaning lots of things in Endgame are open to the viewer’s own interpretation.